Certified Scrum Trainer®

 • Provide and/or deliver a charitable outreach educational event.

-• Any other source of significant contribution approved by Scrum Alliance on a case-by-case basis.
+• Any other source of significant contribution.

 • Serve as a volunteer or in an elected position for an organization pertaining to Scrum or agile (uncompensated).